versioneye/ops_contrib/README.md

 ## Environment dependencies

 The scripts in this repository are all tested with Docker for Linux on Ubuntu 14.04.
-This instalation guide requires that you have the following libraries installed:
+This installation guide requires that you have the following libraries installed:
  - jq
  - docker
  - docker-compose